kaspell/cserv/README.md

 # cserv
-A minimal chat server in C
+A minimal chat server written in C.